 How can the TMCH provide education services not only for trademark owners, but for the registrants and potential registrants who are equally impacted by their services?

-Data gathering – What, if any, education services does the TMCH provide.
+Data gathering – What, if any, education services does the TMCH and/or ICANN provide.
 What are the contractual obligations for education imposed by ICANN, if any?

 Source – TMCH, ICANN staff